-vi. accommodates applicants with special needs, such as visual impairment
+vi. accommodates applicants with special needs, such as visual impairment c) If your organization relies on a third party to conduct credential assessments:

 The Alliance provides accommodations for examination candidates with special needs.
 Through the services agreement and Board representation, the College can monitor this issue.